 1. Conservation and education

-First and foremost, we are committed to supporting the fight to save endangered sea turtles from extinction.
-We do this by donating 10% of the profits of every sale to the Sea Turtle Conservancy to aid their research work, as well as using our platform to raise awareness of the issues endangering sea turtles – plastic pollution, climate change, and poaching to name a few.
-By continually raising awareness, we hope to inspire people to make small lifestyle changes that will make a big impact.
+Honu was founded with the mission to save endangered sea turtles from extinction.
+From donating 10% of our profits to the Sea Turtle Conservancy, to releasing turtles & using our platform to raise awareness of the issues endangering sea turtles, we hope to inspire people to make small lifestyle changes that will make a big impact.

 2. Anti-fast fashion